Colorectal Cancer in Malaysia: Symptoms, Prevention and Treatment Options

 Colorectal Cancer Diagnosis

-The gold standard in colorectal cancer diagnosis is the colonoscopy.
+The gold standard for colorectal cancer diagnosis is the colonoscopy.
 This is where a small flexible fibreoptic scope is inserted through the anus to visualise the entire colon and rectum.
-Through the colonoscope, polyps can be removed, suspected tumours can be biopsied and bleeding can be stopped.
+During this procedure, polyps can be removed, tumours biopsied, and any bleeding stopped.
+A CT colonoscopy is a virtual colonoscopy perfromed using a CT scan, though it cannot biopsy or remove polyps.
+A barium enema is rarely used today due to the high completion rates of colonoscopies.

 Tumor markers in the form of blood CEA levels to detect colorectal cancer are not accurate as they have a low sensitivity and low specificity.
 However, recent advances to look at molecular genetics from a blood test (colonsentry) to assess risk of colorectal cancer development is promising.